-Testing Irregularities or student test misconduct that must be reported:
+Testing irregularities or student test misconduct that must be reported:

 - All student infractions of NYSED's policy prohibiting the possession or use of cell phones and other communications devices during State assessments.
-A student may be allowed to retain an otherwise prohibited device in their possession if there is documentation on file at the school from a medical practitioner that the student requires such a device during testing. - All test administrator infractions regarding violation of the Kite Security Agreement, including reproducing the assessment (i.e., printing, storing, saving, taking screen shots, etc.) as well as sharing login credentials or providing unauthorized access to the assessment.

-- All confirmed cases of students cheating. - All instances of school officials or staff members providing students with unauthorized/inappropriate testing accommodations or tools when not included on the students IEP. - All instances of school officials or staff members providing students with other nonstandard test administrations, unrelated to cheating. - All instances of student testing being completed at the wrong grade level and/or subject and the testing window closed.
-Note: If testing window is still open, the school should contact OSA by phone at 518-474-5902 or via email to emscassessinfo@nysed.gov to ensure the student takes the correct grade and subject test prior to the test window closing. - All instances of a student taking an assessment by using another student's login credentials.
+A student may be allowed to retain an otherwise prohibited device in their possession if it is documented in the student's Individualized Education Program or there is documentation on file at the school from a medical practitioner that the student requires such a device during testing. - All test administrator infractions regarding violation of the Kite Security Agreement, including reproducing the assessment (i.e., printing, storing, saving, taking screen shots, etc.) as well as sharing login credentials or providing unauthorized access to the assessment. - All instances of the test being accessed by the test administrator without a student present. - All instances of the test being accessed by the test administrator or the student outside of school hours. - All confirmed cases of students cheating. - All instances of a student taking an assessment by using another student's login credentials.
+All instances of a school's failure to provide the testing accommodations required by the student's IEP/504 Plan may result in the invalidation of the student's test score. - All instances of school officials or staff members providing students with unauthorized/inappropriate testing accommodations or tools when not included on the students' IEP. - All instances of school officials or staff members providing students with other nonstandard test administrations, unrelated to cheating. - All instances of student testing being completed at the wrong grade level and/or subject and the testing window closed.
+Note: If testing window is still open, the school should contact OSA by phone at 518-474-5902 or via email to emscassessinfo@nysed.gov to ensure the student takes the correct grade and subject test prior to the test window closing.